rikvdkleij/intellij-haskell/README.md

 # Remarks
-- Plugin does not support multi package projects;
+1. Plugin does not support multi package projects;
-- IntelliJ has a nice terminal plugin;
+2. IntelliJ has a nice terminal plugin;
-- Developed plugin on Linux;
+3. Developed plugin on Linux.
+Also tested on OSX;
-- Windows is not supported.
+4. Windows is not supported.
 Maybe it will work okay but I can not test it;
+5. When starting Stack repl gives error like this:
+    `/package.conf.d/package.cache: GHC.PackageDb.readPackageDb: inappropriate type (not enough bytes)` Intero on your PATH is not built with same GHC-version as your project.
+    Check which Intero is on your PATH by running in root folder of your project: `stack exec -- which intero`.
+    If it is the wrong one, run in root folder of your project: `stack build intero`;

 # How to build project